B. S. Yediyurappa: Return to BJP and parliamentary career (2014–2017)

-During the aftermath of the 2018 Karnataka Legislative assembly elections, Yediyurappa was invited to form the government and become the Chief Minister by the Governor citing that his party was the single largest in the house with 104 seats (8 short of majority in the assembly).
-He was sworn in on 17 May 2018 by the Governor Vajubhai Vala, becoming the Chief minister of Karnataka for the third time.
-He was given 15 days to prove majority by the governor but the Supreme Court intervened and cut it short to just 24 hours and ordered a floor test (trust vote) soon after.
+During the aftermath of the 2018 Karnataka Legislative assembly elections, Yediyurappa was invited to form the government and become the chief minister by the Governor citing that his party was the largest in the house.
+He was sworn in on 17 May 2018 by the Governor Vajubhai Vala, becoming the chief minister of Karnataka for the third time.
+He was given 15 days to prove majority by the governor, but the Supreme Court intervened, ordering a floor test (trust vote) after 24 hours.
 The trust vote was to be held on 19 May 2018 at 4 pm.
-Before the trust vote was to begin, however, Chief Minister B. S Yediyurappa gave an emotional speech, following which he resigned citing that he would be unable to produce a majority.
+Before the trust vote was to begin, Yediyurappa gave an emotional speech and resigned citing that he would be unable to produce a majority.
 He thus became one of the shortest-serving chief ministers in India with just 2 1/2 days in office.

+Fourth term and political crisis (2019)

 Being the Chief Minister of Karnataka for the 4th time, Yediyurappa greets Union Home Minister Amit Shah in Delhi.

-Due to turmoil in the coalition government of JDS and Congress, 16 MLAS submitted their resignation to the government, turning it into a minority 2019 Karnataka resignation crisis.
-But out of 16, MLA Ramalinga Reddy was convinced to join back the fold.
-After 18 days of ups and downs with rebel MLAs not withdrawing their demands and resignations, the coalition government had to step down due to defeat of trust vote on 23 July 2019 thereby paving way for the BJP and its leader Yediyurappa to stake claim for government formation.
-He was invited by Karnataka governor Vajubhai Vala on 26 July to form the new government and took oath as the Chief Minister of the state for the fourth time.
+Due to turmoil in the coalition government of JDS and Congress, 16 MLAs submitted their resignation to the government, turning it into a minority.
+MLA Ramalinga Reddy was convinced to join back the fold.
+On 23 July 2019, after 18 days of debate, the coalition government stepped down after losing the trust vote, allowing Yediyurappa and the BJP to stake a claim for government formation.
+Yediyurappa was invited by Karnataka governor Vajubhai Vala on 26 July to form the new government and took an oath as the chief minister of the state for the fourth time.

-The by-polls for these 15 out of the 17 constituencies were conducted on 5 December 2019, where all the parties campaigned immensely.
-B. S. Yediyurappa promised the voters that each candidate would be awarded a ministry if the people voted for them.
+The by-polls for these 15 out of the 17 constituencies were conducted on 5 December 2019, where all the parties campaigned strongly.
+Yediyurappa promised the voters that each candidate would be awarded a ministry if the people voted for them.
 The results were declared on 9 December.
-BJP and its leader Yediyurappa were victorious by winning 12 out of the 15 contested seats, thereby gaining a full majority, and a total of 117/224 assembly seats in the 2019 Karnataka Legislative Assembly by-elections.
+BJP and its leader Yediyurappa won 12 out of the 15 contested seats, thereby gaining a full majority, and a total of 117/224 assembly seats in the 2019 Karnataka Legislative Assembly by-elections.